wayfair-incubator/forker/README.md

 ### Advanced

-If you are automating forking on behalf of a Github organization, you may wish to leverage the optional `addUser` and `licenseAllowlist` params:
+If you are automating forking on behalf of a GitHub organization, you may wish to leverage the optional `addUser` and `licenseAllowlist` params:

 ```yaml
 uses: lelia/forker@releases/v0.0.1